restic/restic/doc/030_preparing_a_new_repo.rst

 .. code-block:: console

     $ restic init --repo /srv/restic-repo
-    enter password for new backend:
+    enter password for new repository:
     enter password again:
     created restic backend 085b3c76b9 at /srv/restic-repo
     Please note that knowledge of your password is required to access the repository.